 About Mike Antonucci

 Mike is the director of the Education Intelligence Agency and has covered the education beat since 1993.
 Education Week called him “the nation’s leading observer — and critic — of the two national teachers’ unions and their affiliates.”
 Mike’s writings have appeared in The Wall Street Journal, Forbes, Investor’s Business Daily, The American Enterprise, and many other periodicals, and his work has been favorably cited in the Washington Post, Boston Globe, Philadelphia Inquirer, New York Post, and a host of other prominent daily newspapers.
 He has performed hundreds of radio interviews and appeared on Fox News’ The O’Reilly Factor.
+He currently writes a weekly column called Union Report for The 74.

 Mike’s background in research stems from his previous writing of military history.
 His article on the diplomacy of the Byzantine Empire is included in Annual Editions: Western Civilization, Volume 1 by William Hughes, published by Dushkin/McGraw Hill.
 His article on codebreaking in the Civil War was published as a cover story by Civil War Times Illustrated and in Spies and Secret Missions: A History of American Espionage.
 He has had feature articles published in Military History, The Foreign Service Journal, History Today, Command, Wild West and many others.